perlundq/yajsync/README.md

 Features
 --------

-- rsync API
+- rsync Java API

-- Platform independant rsync server
+- Platform independent rsync server

-- Platform independant rsync client with support for both local and remote file transfers
+- Platform independent rsync client with support for both local and remote file transfers

-please be aware though that the API currently is unstable, not documented and will most probably change in the near future
+Please be aware though that the API currently is unstable, not documented and will most probably change in the near future